PingrisAlexis/ArgentBank/README.md

 - Technologies used: React, React Router, redux

-- Make a swagger with API's end points for the transactions.
+- Make a Swagger with API's end points for the transactions.

 - Respect the mocks up and charts